alecishuman/alecishuman/README.md

 - 📫 How to reach me: aasitu@gmail.com

 ## Past projects & respository (if available):
+- JUST PUBLISHED MY PERSONAL PORTFOLIO WEBSITE.
+This is still in its early stages, so there are many features that need to be improved upon.
+Currently, it only works on laptop or larger devices, but it will soon be adaptive to all devices.
+This website was built with React, Next, Node, Tailwind, and EmailJS.
+Hope you enjoy (Link: https://alecishuman.github.io/my-website/, Repo: https://github.com/alecishuman/my-website)
 - Full Stack Developer for PipeIQ (React (Next), Typescript, Tailwind, Prisma).
 Developed landing page for them. https://pipeiq.ai/chat-gpt-enterprise
 - Began creating a social media web app using ReactJS and firebase for Kesera.
 (GitHub not available)
 - Build from scratch convolution neural network model for classifying handwritten math & scientific symbols: https://github.com/alecishuman/Handwritten-Math-Symbols (includes paper)